squirrelnest/anchorage/README.md

 ## Submitting a Pull Request to Suggest an Improvement
 If you see an opportunity for improvement and can make the change yourself go ahead and use a typical git workflow to make it happen:

-1. Fork this curriculum repository
+1. Fork this repository
 2. Make the change on your fork, with descriptive commits in the standard format
 3. Open a Pull Request against this repo
-4. A curriculum owner will review your change and approve or comment on it in due course.
+4. Repo owner will review your change and approve or comment on it in due course

 # License
 Copyright (c) 2018 Purple Squirrel